-When “1984” was fiction.
+When “1984” was just fiction.

-Remember when 1984 was fiction, a year so far in the future when George Orwell published his novel in 1949 that it seemed impossible?
+Remember when 1984 was fiction, and a year so far in the future when George Orwell published his novel in 1949 that it seemed impossible?

 The CIA smuggled copies behind the Iron Curtain during the Cold War.
 Now, as the self-appointed censors on the right have found it to be subversive, sales of the Orwell classic have been soaring.